Terreii/use-pouchdb/docs/api/use-all-docs.md

 ## Example Usage

-`useAllDocs` is useful for many orations where you need to load multiple documents.
+`useAllDocs` is useful for many operations where you need to load multiple documents.

 ### Prefix search